barmoshe/fast_api/readme.md

 4. **Scalability**:
    - Pre-configured with 3 replicas of the application container.
-   - A Bash script (`scale_app.sh`) allows scaling up/down to a specified number of replicas.
+   - A Bash script (`scale_app.sh`) and a CLI tool allow scaling up/down to a specified number of replicas.

 5. **Simplified Architecture**:
    - Removed unnecessary files (`backend_map.conf`, `watch.sh`) and reduced complexity in Nginx configuration.